bsalehe/MultiFOLD/README.md

+#The Docker package for MultiFOLD, MultiFOLD_refine and ModFOLDdock is available here: https://hub.docker.com/r/mcguffin/multifold

+Below is a log of the procedure that was used to implement the container.

 # MultiFOLD docker container
 Docker implementation of MultiFOLD for predicting 3D protein models for quaternary structures.
-MoltiFOLD is still under development and is part of the component methods of the IntFOLD 7 (https://www.reading.ac.uk/bioinf/IntFOLD/), which is a server for predicting 3D structures of proteins and their functions.
+MultiFOLD is still under development and is part of the component methods of the IntFOLD 7 (https://www.reading.ac.uk/bioinf/IntFOLD/), which is a server for predicting 3D structures of proteins and their functions.
 This page shows how to run MultiFOLD container in your machine installed with docker client.

 The docker container for the MultiFOLD runs the following programs:
 - colabfold_batch (https://github.com/sokrypton/ColabFold) and local colabfold (https://github.com/YoshitakaMo/localcolabfold)